hansadikumanayake-commits/Disaster-Report-System/README.md

 Main Features

+- Submit disaster reports through a client form
-User can enter name and contact number.
+- Enter name and contact number
-User can select the disaster type from a dropdown list.
+- Select disaster type from a dropdown list
-User can upload up to three disaster photos.
+- Upload up to three disaster photos
-Submitted data is stored in a MySQL database.
+- Store report details in a MySQL database
-Uploaded photos are saved inside an uploads folder.
-Photo file paths are stored in the database.
+- Store uploaded photos in an `uploads` folder
-Admin can view all disaster reports in a table.
+- View all submitted reports in an admin panel
-Admin can click the View Photos button to display uploaded disaster images.
-Simple and user-friendly interface.
+- Open uploaded photos using a View Photos button